Poushali Ganguli

 2022

-• Shedding light on service use and costs in adolescents with pain and suicidality; Hinze et al. in eClinicalMedicine [Publisher] [ResearchGate]
+• Service use and costs in adolescents with pain and suicidality: A cross-sectional study; Hinze et al. in eClinicalMedicine [Publisher] [ResearchGate]

 • Effectiveness of universal school-based mindfulness training compared with normal school provision on teacher mental health and school climate: results of the MYRIAD cluster randomised controlled trial; Kuyken et al. in Evidence-Based Mental Health [Publisher] [ResearchGate]